slatedocs/slate/source/includes/_object-reference.md

 its principal attribute being `value`.
 This can contain any arbitrary JSON object.

-### Shoji Order
+### Shoji order

 Shoji orders are identified by the `element` key having a value `shoji:order`.
 Their principal attribute is the `graph` key which is an array containing the order of present resources.

-A shoji order may be associated to a catalog.
+A shoji order may be associated with a catalog.
 In such case it will contain a subset or totality of the entities present in the catalog.
 The catalog remains as the authoritative source of available entities.

-Any entity not present on the order but present in the catalog should be considered to belong at the bottom of the root of the graph in an arbitrary order.
+Any entity not present on the order but present in the catalog may be considered to belong at the bottom of the root of the graph in an arbitrary order, or may be excluded from view.

 ## Statistical data